top of page

 Cosy cottage in the heart of Pateley Bridge

-Our Stay at the Cottage We spent a lovely weekend in this cosy little cottage right in the centre of Pateley Bridge, and it couldn’t have been a better base.
+Our Stay at the Cottage in Pateley Bridge We spent a lovely weekend in this cosy little cottage right in the centre of Pateley Bridge.
+It couldn’t have been a better base for our adventures.
 The moment we stepped inside, it was clear how much care had gone into the place.
-It was sparklingly clean, beautifully decorated throughout, and wonderfully warm and inviting — exactly what you want after a day exploring Nidderdale.
-The location is spot on.
-Being right in the middle of town means you’re only a short str
+It was sparklingly clean, beautifully decorated throughout, and wonderfully warm and inviting.
+This is exactly what you want after a day exploring Nidderdale.
+Perfect Location for Exploring The location is s

 Michael Palmer